d0nate110/cyber_physical_project/README.md

 ## Commit  & Pull Request Conventions

 All commits and pull requests follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-The conventions dictates that the messages will start with a keyword which specifies the type of change.
+The convention dictates that the messages will start with a keyword which specifies the type of change.
 It is then followed by a description of the change.

 Few common keywords:
 - feat = adds a new feature